aortem/dartstream/CONTRIBUTING.md

 - **Premium Support**: $100/month with a 72-hour IRSLA.
 - **Enterprise/Partner Support**: $999/month with a 24-hour IRSLA, billed annually.

 Each tier offers escalating levels of support, from community forums to direct access to the development team.
+There is a limit of one active ticket per use for standard and premium support tickets.

 ## Available Versions